Examination and Grading

 If you have a disability that prevents you from participating in an exam specified in the syllabus, you must be offered a form of examination tailored to your specific needs.
 Contact the Coordinator for students with disabilities for more information, as soon as possible.

 If you have failed twice on the same examination, you have the right to ask for and get a new examiner for your third attempt, unless there are particular reason for not giving you a new examiner.
-Requests for a change of examiner should be sent to studentsupport@hig.se.
+A request to change the examiner must be submitted to the university well in advance, at least 10 days before the examination date.

 If you have passed an exam, you do not have the right to take the retake to improve your grade.